mrexojo/friendly-pluto-786db/content/_index.md

       to operate by hand, losing configurations or future exits your employees
     features:
-      - title: Migrate now your IT resources to Code
-        image: images/tf-solution.png
-        image_alt: App preview on a phone and tablet
-        content: >
-          Infrastructure Code of new and previous configurations on mayor Cloud providers, as well as provision any parameter on images and CI/CD schedulers to automate actions of your project.
-        actions:
-          - label: Learn More
-            url: /features
-            style: secondary
-            has_icon: true
-            icon: arrow-right
-            icon_position: right
       - title: Cloud Invoice Reduction
         image: images/Craig-blog-576x324.png
         image_alt: App users welcoming a new member